AndreaAmico/AndreaAmico.github.io/_posts/2022/2022-04-18-chow-find-discontinuity-linear-data.md

 categories: data-analysis
 ---

 A simple method to test the presence and locate a discontinuity in a linear trend is to exploit the Chow statistics [(see wiki)](https://en.wikipedia.org/wiki/Chow_test).
-The idea is the following: we split the dataset in two chunks by cutting it along the x axis (multiple times).
-We separately perform linear fits on the two subsets and we compare the residuals to the residuals obtain via a single linear fit on the full dataset, obtaining the Chow coefficient.
-As we can see in the following animation, if there is a discontinuity on data, it will be highlighted by a higher Chow coefficient.
+The idea is the following: we split the dataset into two chunks by cutting it along the x-axis (multiple times).
+We separately perform linear fits on the two subsets and we compare the residuals to the residuals obtained via a single linear fit on the full dataset, obtaining the Chow coefficient.
+As we can see in the following animation, if there is a discontinuity in data, it will be highlighted by a higher Chow coefficient.

 <p style="text-align:center;"><img src="/asset/images/data-exploration/chow_animation.gif" alt="chow animation" width="800"></p>

 ## Code
 Here is the code to find the maximum Chow coefficient in a given dataset.
-Note that we can change the `cuts_num` argument to increase and decrease the number of cuts of the dataset.
-The function `find_max_chow` also returns informations about the linear fits corresponding to the cut location of the max Chow coefficient found.
+Note that we can change the `cuts_num` argument to increase and decrease the number of cuts in the dataset.
+The function `find_max_chow` also returns information about the linear fits corresponding to the cut location of the max Chow coefficient found.

 ```python
 import numpy as np